 I don’t love my spouse any more.

-I get it.
-I really do.
-The feelings in marriage come and go.
-That’s a normal part of relationships.
+I get this one, too.
+I really do because I felt the same way.
 Here’s what I’ve learned though: our thoughts fuel our feelings.
 If all of my thoughts about my spouse are negative, my feelings follow.
 If all I think about is my spouse’s shortcomings, my feelings follow.
 However, if I begin to think about ways I’m grateful for my spouse, my feelings follow.
 If I think about things my spouse positively brings to my life, my feelings follow.
 Whatever you think, you will feel.
-The Bible talks about “taking our thoughts captive” (2 Cor 10:5) This is a discipline we can learn to do that helps us push our thoughts–and our feelings–to a different place than they currently are.
+When we learn to take our thoughts captive, we can learn to push our thoughts–and our feelings–to a different place than they currently are.
 Don’t leave your marriage because you’ve lost that lovin’ feeling.
+The feelings in marriage come and go.
+That’s a normal part of relationships.
 You owe it to yourself, your spouse, and your kids to do the mental work of loving.
 I remember the day that I prayed and ask God to show me how to love Jill like He loves me.
-That was a game-changer my friend because I realized that I had only been loving my wife based upon what I would get out of it.
+That was a game-changer, my friend, because I realized that I had only been loving my wife based upon what I would get out of it.
 That is selfishness and doesn’t do well in a marriage relationship.